Muhammad Mansha Yaad: Writing for television

-Raahain was a serial drama by PTV Lahore centre in 1999.
+Rahain was a serial drama by PTV Lahore centre in 1998.
 It was based on the Punjabi novel "Tanwa Tanwa Tara" by Yaad.
 The drama focuses on different societal issue of people both living in urban and rural areas such as the value of education, culture and justice.

 Literary activities

 In 1972, Yaad founded Halqa Arbab e Zauq, Islamabad, the first prominent literary organization in the capital city.

 In Islamabad, he also founded some other literary organizations such as Likhnay Walon Ki Anjuman, Rabta, Bazame Kitab and Fiction Forum, which enriched the newly built city literarily and culturally.